 Hello!
 Welcome to my professional website!

+At present, I am a fully-funded Ph.D. student and researcher/instructor at Brown University’s Department of History in Providence, Rhode Island.
 My writing has appeared in the Journal of Asian American Studies, the International Journal of Armenian Genocide Studies, and The American Music Teacher.
 I have a forthcoming book chapter (I.B.
 Tauris/Bloomsbury, 2025) on the sensory history of Armenian deportations during the Genocide of 1915 to 1923.
 In addition, I have also presented talks and lectures at various conferences in the United States and overseas.

 I hold a Master of Arts in Music (Historical Sound Studies) and a Master of Music in Performance (Piano) degrees from the University of Wisconsin-Madison.
-During the summer of 2024, I served as visiting research fellow at the United States Holocaust Memorial Museum.
+During the summer of 2024, I became the first Filipino to work as a research fellow at the United States Holocaust Memorial Museum.
+Further, my research projects have received multiple grants from the Mosse/Weinstein Center for Jewish Studies and the Mead Witter School of Music.
+Other research and creative projects were supported by the UW-Madison Division of the Arts.

 As a scholar who is also a professionally trained musician, one of my goals is to bring my research to a wider audience using methods from public humanities and music performance, generating both public and further scholarly engagement.
 Current initiatives include a storymap version of my recent public history-recital project “Music, Exile, and Genocide,” reconstruction of several compositions (including piano and vocal pieces) by KZ political prisoners Leon Kaczmarek and Josef Kropinski, an interactive sound map of 1930s Chicago through the experience of Filipino composer Nicanor Abelardo, and a remodeling and reconstruction of Konzentrationslager acoustic landscapes, via soundmapping, based on my dissertation research.